wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/production-checklist.rst

   python manage.py makemigrations --dry-run --check

-If you have forgot to create a migration and changed the model, you will see an error on this line.
+If you have forgotten to create a migration and changed the model, you will see an error on this line.

 We also check that static files can be collected: